rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 ### Changes from DCRB

-The most significant changes from DCRB are: new introductory sections on “Objectives and Principles” and “Precataloging Decisions;” the explicit incorporation of machine‐made books into the rule text and examples; the addition of Area 6; an expanded appendix on early letterforms and symbols (including images of early letters and symbols accompanied by their correct transcriptions); and new appendixes on collection‐level cataloging, core‐level cataloging, variations requiring the creation of a new bibliographic record, and individual issues of serials.
+The most significant changes from DCRB are: new introductory sections on "Objectives and Principles" and "Precataloging Decisions;" the explicit incorporation of machine‐made books into the rule text and examples; the addition of Area 6; an expanded appendix on early letterforms and symbols (including images of early letters and symbols accompanied by their correct transcriptions); and new appendixes on collection‐level cataloging, core‐level cataloging, variations requiring the creation of a new bibliographic record, and individual issues of serials.